nyw21/nsbk2021/README.md

 Evaluation:
 1. Perform 5-fold cross validation on the training data.
 2. Evaluated using AUC score.
 Average score of 5 folds is 0.859.

+Prediction:
+Predictions to data in cs-test.csv are stored in result.csv.